Conasprella eugrammata: Description

+Conical in shape, and has a slightly elevated spine.
+Fresh shells have a whitish grey periostracum, which form thin lamellae on the riblets of the spire.
+Denuded specimens have a pale ground colour and regular brown spots mark the whorls on the spire.
 The size of an adult shell varies between 21 mm and 40 mm.

 Distribution

 This species occurs in the Pacific Ocean off Hawaii, from Japan to the Philippines, off Queensland, Australia and in the Indian Ocean off KwaZulu-Natal, South Africa, and probably Madagascar.